 Notre Dame Cathedral is located on the île de la Cité in the heart of the city.

 It’s one of the two remaining natural islands in river Seine.

 The official address of Notre Dame is 6 Parvis Notre-Dame – Place Jean-Paul II, 75004 Paris.
 Get Direction

 How to reach Notre Dame

-It is quite easy to access Notre Dame cathedral.
+It is pretty easy to access Notre Dame cathedral.